SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 The OpenStack Networking API has a more modular design than other OpenStack APIs.
 New features are added as optional API extensions rather than a linear sequence of micro-version, and different Neutron core-plugins, service plugins, and mechanism drivers may provide different extensions.

-In practice, the great majority of OpenStack deployments will use Neutron with the ML2 core plugin and either the `router` or the `ovn-router` service plugins, which should cover all requirements of this standard.
+In practice, the great majority of OpenStack deployments will use Neutron with the ML2 core plugin and either the `router` or the `ovn-router` service plugins, which should support all extensions required by this standard.
-As this standard tries to target the OpenStack API rather than it's specific implementation, we could consider standardizing a minimal set of API extensions.
+Because this standard tries to target the OpenStack API, rather than it's specific implementation, we might consider standardizing a minimal set of Networking API extensions that CSPs must provide.

 On the other hand, the mandatory set of API extensions follows directly from the mandated features, e.g. the `external-net`, `provider`, and `router` extensions, which must all be available if an external provider network is required.
 So, just specifying mandatory features rather than a certain set of extensions may actually be preferable, as it removes redundancy and thus the potential for inconsistency.